XilinJia/XilinJia.github.io/books/read_english.md

 Williams - The Compleat Strategyst - Being a Primer on the Theory of Games of Strategy

 Miller - Game Theory at Work - How to Use Game Theory to Outthink and Outmaneuver Your Competition

-Dixit & Nalebuff - Thinking Strategically - The Competitive Edge in Business, Politics, and Everyday Life

 Moore et.al - Introduction to the Practice of Statistics (6ed 2009)